 Advances in earth observation platforms and environmental models have created a situation where environmental scientists must face the challenges associated with managing and visualizing high-speed and high-resolution data products.
 These challenges align with the “3 V’s” of data management identified by Doug Laney in the early 2000s, terms that have entered modern parlance as the descriptors of “big data” systems and database platforms (Laney, 2001).
 Warehousing geospatial data in relational database management systems (RDBMS) has a long history, tracing back to Canadian Hydrographic Service, that added spatial data capabilities to Oracle 4, which later became incorporated into Oracle Spatial (Varma et al., 1990).

 In the past decade, open-source geographic information systems (GIS) and RDBMS have matured, matching many of the features found in established GIS and database systems.
 The R statistical computing environment has emerged as a platform for literate programming and reproducible research through the publication of data sets and their respective analysis code (Kuhn, 2015).
 Functions for manipulating raster datasets are provided by the open-source Geospatial Data Abstraction Library (GDAL) and are exposed within the raster R package (Hijmans, 2015).
 The raster package implements classes for raster data within R and implements functions for raster algebra and overlay functions, vector to raster conversion, plotting, reprojection, and other manipulation operations.
-The raster package can also performs operations on data that reside on-disk, contrasting with the base functions of R, which operate on data that resides in-memory.
+The raster package can also perform operations on data that reside on-disk, contrasting with the base functions of R, which operate on data that resides in-memory.

 PostGIS is an extension to the open-source PostgreSQL RDBMS that provides functions and provisions for the storage and manipulation of spatial data (PostGIS Project Steering Committee, 2013).
 Provisions for operating on raster data were first introduced with the WKT Raster extension for PostGIS in 2008, before becoming incorporated into the upstream project with the release of PostGIS 2.0 in Spring 2012 (Loskot et al., 2008).
 PostGIS uses GiST (Generalized Search Tree) or R-Tree indexes to provide spatial indexing.
 Base raster operations (e.g. resampling, clipping, reclassification, and map algebra) are implemented both on a Postgres database, or on individual raster files through a GDAL driver.